interactive-data-language/vscode-idl/README.md

 Anything else is use-at-your-own-risk and may not work.

-For notebooks, we only test against the above versions, and the ENVI Notebook API does require ENVI in order to function.
+Notebooks have specific version requirements for IDL and ENVI:

+- For IDL, you'll need IDL 8.8.0 or newer (enforced, and checked, when notebooks start)

+- For ENVI, you'll need ENVI 6.0 or ENVI 5.7.
+Any other version of ENVI is not guaranteed to work.

 ## Features